PeterBotros26/Object-Detection-in-an-Urban-Environment/README.md

     - test - contained 3 files to test your model and create inference videos
 ```

-The Experiments folder is were files used for training, evaluation, and saved models are stored.
+The Experiments folder is where files used for training, evaluation, and saved models are stored.
 ```
 /home/workspace/experiments/
     - pretrained_model/